igordcard/straat/README.md

 - 💬 Discussions and feedback
 - 📋 Issue tracking

-The actual Straat project code is hosted in a separate repository.
+The actual Straat code is hosted in a separate repository.

 ## How to Contribute